ZetCode

 Hello there

-We issue a GET request to the plain route and see the text response.
+Issue a GET request to the /plain route to see the text response.

 Symfony with Twig template